phoenixr-codes/adventofcode2025/README.md

 ## Usage

 Put the example input `example.txt` and your personal input `input.txt`, into the `input` directories of each day.
+This project uses Zig version `0.16.0-dev.393+dd4be26f5`.

 ```sh
 zig run-day01 -- 1 # part 1